 Please indicate the likely Library resource implications of the proposal Impact Are additional resources required to support this program?
 If so, please list.
-If Major, estimate \$ Staffing (Add'l service desk staff, add'l librarians, new staff with mpaot 1101. ooumuto v skills/knowledge not currently present) Minor Librarie Collections, One Time Purchases (books, ebooks, purchased online resources) Minor Libraries Collections, Ongoing Subscriptions/licenses (print or online journals) Minor Libraries Technology and Computing (new or add'l hardware/software, increased digital storage capacity) Major Libraries Library Spaces (study space, new or specialized user or collection spaces) Major Libraries Other (Please specify) Major Libraries
+If Major, estimate \$ Staffing (Add'l service desk staff, add'l librarians, new staff with New or increased staffing will not be required, current staff have the skills/knowledge not currently present) Minor knowledge and skills to accommodate the students Libraries Collections, One Time Purchases (books, ebooks, purchased online 1 resources) Minor some students may utilize this, likely a small number Libraries Collections, Ongoing Subscriptions/licenses (print or online journals) Minor some students may utilize this, likely a small number Libraries Technology and Computing (new or add'l hardware/software, increased students will depend on technology and computing services provided digital storage capacity) Minor by the library significantly Libraries Library Spaces (study space, new or specialized user or collection New or specialized space may not be required.
+Most students are 1 spaces) Minor expected to complete the program at a distance, but students who Libraries Other (Please specify) None Libraries

 4. OFFICE OF THE UNIVERSITY REGISTRAR - Please contact the Registrar for assistance in determining impact if needed.

-Impact If Major, Please indicate the likely resource implications of the proposal (Select) Support required Area Responsible estimate \$ auliosoman
+Impact If Major, Please indicate the likely resource implications of the proposal (Select) Support required Area Responsible estimate \$